Posted December 5

 Dropping into the Lindis Valley, the landscape changed again with the sheep and other agriculture yielding to vineyards.
 This is Pinot Noir country.
 We continued through Cromwell to Queenstown where I said goodbye to my riding partners, had a quick lunch, and bought more fuel.
 Immediate impression of the outskirts of Queenstown is that it’s like any other big resort town.
 South Lake Tahoe, or maybe Park City next to a lake.
 I had been warned of this.
 I’ll check it out on the way back, but have already heard enough that I’m beginning to think it won’t be an important stop for me.

 The ride continued along Lake Wakatipu south of Queenstown, then down to Five Rivers where I stopped for hot chocolate at a small cafe.
 While stopped briefly for some roadwork, I met a couple of guys on Ducati Multistradas and rode with them for a bit.
 Despite having more than double my power, they also weren’t inclined to go much faster than me on my little Honda.
 I’ve been warned that this is the wrong country for speed-freaks and that patrol vehicles looking for speeders are pretty common.
 Really beginning to feel like this is the perfect bike for my riding, especially on these roads and at speeds rarely exceeding 100kph.
 After the Five Rivers stop, it was less than an hour’s ride to Te Anau.

-I decided not to camp and got a room at the holiday park on the outskirts of town, which is immaculate and perfect for my needs.
+I decided not to camp and instead got a room at the holiday park on the outskirts of town, which is immaculate and perfect for my needs.
 A small single with a bed and table that sort of reminded me of a college dorm room minus the dresser and closet.
-Shared facilities including group kitchens, lounges, laundry, bathrooms, showers, etc. were immaculate and well set up.
+Shared facilities including group kitchens, lounges, laundry, bathrooms, showers, etc. were clean and well set up.

 The sun remained high over the lake until long after dinner.